mmosko/ccnpy/README.md

 * PresharedKey related fields are described below under Preshared Key Algorithm

 ## Manifest Examples

+NOTE: These examples are a bit old and do not include the revision of putting the manifest inside the Payload.

 Example of a full Manifest node, such as a root manifest